 You should also see a doctor after any dog bite, even if it doesn’t appear serious at first.
 Even non-scarring dog bites can develop into serious medical problems including infection, rabies, tetanus, or damaged tendons and muscles.

-Who should I report a dog bite to in Columbus?
+Who Should I Report a Dog Bite to in Columbus?

 You should report any dog bite immediately to both the police and Animal Control:

-- The Columbus Police Department.
-Always report animal bites to the police.
+- The Columbus Police Department: Always report animal bites to the police.
 If necessary, police can come and capture the dog and identify the owner; and a police report helps make your claim stronger.
 Dial 911 in an emergency or call the non-emergency police line at 706-653-3231.

-You should also speak to a Columbus dog bite lawyer immediately.
+You should also speak to a Columbus dog bite attorney immediately.
 Dog owners will often do everything in their power to avoid taking responsibility, but the law is on your side.
 Your lawyer can help you get the full recovery you are entitled to.

 In most cases the dog will not be put down.
 However, some dogs that are considered dangerous may be put down if they consistently pose a threat to human beings.

-In the City of Columbus, most dogs are not considered dangerous unless they have bitten before.
 Your dog bite lawyer will find out whether the dog that attacked you has bitten anyone else.
 This will help us determine how to proceed with the case.
+Some dogs are considered dangerous simply because their breed is highly aggressive.
+These include:

 - Pit bulls